SuperHouse/EtherBear/README.md

 -------
  * Jonathan Oxer <jon@oxer.com.au>

- The EtherUNO is based on the EtherTen, which was designed by Jonathan Oxer and Marc Alexander.
+The EtherBear is based on the EtherUNO, which in turn is based on the EtherTen, which was designed by Jonathan Oxer and Marc Alexander.

 License